Bromus hordeaceus

-Bromus hordeaceus, the soft brome, is an annual or biennial species of grass in the true grass family (Poaceae).
+Bromus hordeaceus, the soft brome, is an annual or biennial species of grass in the grass family (Poaceae).
 It is also known in North America as bull grass, soft cheat, and soft chess.

 It is the most common species of Bromus in Britain, where it can be found on roadsides, waste ground, meadows, and cultivated land.
 It is found throughout Europe and western Asia, and was introduced into North and South America and Australia.

 Taxonomy

 Previously known as B. mollis, this species belongs to a group of closely related species, including some hybrids, which are difficult to tell apart.
 Some of the other species in this group include: B. thominii, B. lepidus, B. ferronii, and B. molliformis.